lzz19980125/Hunyuan3D-2.1-Windows/README.md

 ## 🛠️ Windows Installation Guide

-We test our model on two 3090 GPU with Python 3.10 and PyTorch 2.5.1+cu124.
+We test our model on two 4090 GPUs with Python 3.10 and PyTorch 2.5.1+cu124.

 ### Prerequisites